Celo Dollar (CUSD) Price Hits $1.00 on Top Exchanges

-Celo Dollar (CUSD) traded up 0% against the dollar during the 24-hour period ending at 11:00 AM Eastern on October 4th.
-Celo Dollar has a market cap of $35.56 million and $1.02 million worth of Celo Dollar was traded on exchanges in the last day.
-During the last week, Celo Dollar has traded 0.1% higher against the dollar.
-One Celo Dollar token can now be purchased for about $1.00 or 0.00001622 BTC on major cryptocurrency exchanges.
+Celo Dollar (CUSD) traded 0.1% lower against the U.S. dollar during the twenty-four hour period ending at 7:00 AM ET on October 5th.
+Celo Dollar has a total market cap of $35.53 million and approximately $2.26 million worth of Celo Dollar was traded on exchanges in the last day.
+One Celo Dollar token can currently be purchased for $1.00 or 0.00001607 BTC on popular cryptocurrency exchanges.
+During the last week, Celo Dollar has traded up 0% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.